Sponsor Licence Application Guidance

 - Frequently Asked Questions

-What is a sponsor licence for the UK?
+What is a sponsor licence in UK?

-UK employers will need to complete a sponsor licence application if they want to employ foreign workers.
+UK employers will first need to complete a sponsor licence application if they want to employ foreign workers.

 Normally, UK sponsor licences fall under the categories of a Worker licence and Temporary Worker licence.
 The type of employment that the organization is hiring for will determine which sponsor licence the employer needs to apply for.